 7. Hire a Petsitter/Dogwalker

-If you know you are going to be away for an extended time, you need to ask for help.
-Your puppy will certainly be happy for some company in the meantime, especially if you are not using dog pee pads and he has to go outside every three to four hours.
+If you know you’re going to be away from home for more than 8 hours straight, you need to ask for help.
+Your puppy will certainly be happy for some company in the meantime, especially if you’re not using pee pads and he needs to go outside.

 8. Don’t Skip Regular Exercise

-Remember this golden rule – a tired puppy is far less likely to show signs of separation anxiety, as he would rather sleep instead of making trouble.
+Don’t forget that a tired puppy is far less likely to show signs of separation anxiety, as he would rather sleep instead of making trouble.

-11. Don’t Allow Dependency
+11. Don’t Encourage Clinging

-If your puppy starts to follow you to the bathroom, it means he has become overly dependent on you, and this could lead to an insecure puppy when you are not around.
-As cute as the behavior may seem, you need to take steps to break the habit.
+This leads me to the next point.
+If your puppy starts to follow you to the bathroom, it means he has become overly dependent on you.
+In most cases, this could lead to an insecure dog when you’re not around.

-13. Don’t Do Punishments
+12. Don’t Use Punishments

-Accidents will happen, and you have to remember that separation anxiety is upsetting to your dog as well, so try to handle these things gently.
+Accidents will happen, and you have to remember that separation anxiety is upsetting to your dog as well.
+So try to handle these things gently.